New ebooks From Canadian Indies

 As conditions for the family grow desperate, only one solution emerges.
 Forbidden to earn money as a girl, Parvana must transform herself into a boy, and become the breadwinner.

 The fifteenth anniversary edition includes a special foreword by Deborah Ellis as well as a new map, an updated author’s note and a glossary to provide young readers with background and context.
-All royalties from the sale of this book will go to Canadian Women for Women in Afghanistan.
+All royalties from the sale of this book will go to Right to Learn Afghanistan.
 Parvana’s Fund supports education projects for Afghan women and children.

 Correlates to the Common Core State Standards in English Language Arts: